 We recently wrote a blog post on COSHH employer responsibilities for more details on the employer duties under COSHH.

-For example, a cleaner visiting different workplaces using cleaning products, a hairdresser visiting peoples homes using beauty products, or a contractor completing maintenance work.
+In many industries, it is common to work within other employers premises.
+For example, a cleaner visiting different workplaces using cleaning products, a hairdresser visiting a care home using beauty products, or a contractor completing maintenance work.

-In many industries, it is common to work within other employers premises, and these will often be occupied.
-It is likely hazardous substances covered by the COSHH regulations will be involved since they are present in almost all work environments.
+Whatever work you do, hazardous substances covered by the COSHH regulations will likely be involved since they are present in almost all work environments.

-Firstly, it is important to note that if you are a contractor, sub-contractor or self-employed you have the duties and responsibilities of an employer under the COSHH regulations, in respect of your responsibilities to your employees and others affected by your works.
-The self-employed also have duties of both employers and employees under COSHH.
+Firstly, it is important to note that if you are a contractor, sub-contractor or self-employed you have the duties and responsibilities of an employer under the COSHH regulations.
+Wherever you work, you still have responsibilities to your employees and others affected by your works.

 No matter where your employees are, you still need to comply with your employer responsibilities.
+The self-employed also have duties of both employers and employees under COSHH.

 Does the occupying employer take the COSHH responsibilities as it is their premises?

-Rather than each taking responsibility for the safety of your own workforces independently, you each have duties to your own employees and, so far as is reasonably practicable, to the employees of the other employer(s).
+Where your employees are working at other employers premises, both you and the other employer(s) have duties under the COSHH regulations.
+Rather than each taking responsibility for the safety of your workforces independently, you each have duties to your employees and, so far as is reasonably practicable, to the employees of the other employer(s).

 To make sure that all COSHH duties are fulfilled, you should co-operate and collaborate with the other employer(s).